oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     trimming of whitespace or newlines. [\[YAML 1.2 chapter 6\]](https://yaml.org/spec/1.2/spec.html#Basic)

-2. The TOSCA functions “concat”, “join”, “token”, “length”, “min_length”, “max_length”, and “pattern” are all Unicode-aware.
+2. The TOSCA functions *concat*, *join*, *token*, *length*, min_length*, *max_length*, and *pattern* are all Unicode-aware.
     Specifically, the length of a string is a count of its runes, not the length of the byte array, which may differ according to the encoding. \[See XXX\]

-3. The TOSCA functions that check for equality, “equal” and “valid_values”, should work regardless of the Unicode encoding.
-For example, comparing two strings that are “!”, one of which is in UTF-8 and is encoded as “0x21”, the other which is in UTF-16 and is encoded as “0x0021”, would result in equality.
+3. The TOSCA functions that check for equality, *equal* and *valid_values*, should work regardless of the Unicode encoding.
+For example, comparing two strings that are `!`, one of which is in UTF-8 and is encoded as `0x21`, the other which is in UTF-16 and is encoded as `0x0021`, would result in equality.
 For simplicity, implementations may standardize on a single encoding, e.g., UTF-8, and convert all other encodings to it. \[See XXX\]